-Can a Wife Sue a Husband For Causing Injury?
+Is a Landlord Allowed to Sue a Tenant For Causing An Injury?

 Understanding Co-Occupier Liability Risks Involving the Occupiers' Liability Act